itsanushain/cyber-learning-log/http-reference.md

 OPTIONS felt pointless until CORS clicked.

 I originally skipped it as "not a real method."
 It became useful once I understood browsers automatically fire an OPTIONS preflight before certain cross-origin requests, and the Access-Control-Allow-* response headers are the server's answer to "are you allowed to do this from that origin."
 That's when OPTIONS + CORS headers started being something I check together instead of ignoring.

-Cookies vs sessions vs tokens all blurred together.

-What fixed it: cookie = the transport mechanism (a header), session = the actual state, stored server-side, that the cookie value points to.
-A token (like a JWT) is a different pattern where the state itself is embedded in what's sent, self-contained and verifiable without a server-side lookup.
-Same goal (persist identity across stateless requests), different mechanism.make it look like i was writing it

-Things I Found Confusing at First

-Stateless but I stay logged in?
-Thought this was a contradiction.
-It's not — HTTP itself still has no memory, the app just fakes it by passing a session ID back and forth in a cookie.

-401 vs 403

-Used to think these were the same.
-401 = "I don't know who you are" (authentication).
-403 = "I know who you are, but no" (authorization).
-Saying it that way finally made it stick.

-Thought POST was "safer" than GET

-It's not.
-POST just keeps data out of the URL bar — doesn't encrypt it or protect it.
-Anyone watching raw traffic sees it just fine.
-HTTPS + real auth checks are what actually matter.

-Content-Length kept breaking my requests

-Edited a body in Repeater, forgot to update Content-Length, request got cut off or hung.
-Turns out Burp auto-updates this for me — stopped touching it manually.

-OPTIONS seemed pointless — until CORS clicked

-Used to skip right past it.
-Then realized browsers fire it automatically before certain cross-origin requests, and the Access-Control-Allow-* headers are the server's answer.
-Now I check them together.

-Cookies vs sessions vs tokens all blurred together

-Cookie = the delivery method (a header).
-Session = the real data, stored server-side, that the cookie points to.
-Token (JWT) = data packed into the token itself, verified without a server lookup.
-Same goal, different mechanism.

 References